 I wanted to just go around and really get a feel for the lake area.
 To see as much as I could.
 This meant at least for today there would be no fishing poles in my hand.
 Though I hear fishing in the area is outstanding and should likely make my list if I am back in the Lake of the Ozark area again.

-Worth noting if you are just cruising, they do have pontoon boats that rent out cheaper than the ski boats, as well as jet skis.
-I just try to avoid jet skis in heavy traffic areas for boats, and other jet skiers.
+Worth noting if you are just cruising, they do have pontoon boats that rent out cheaper than ski boats, as well as jet skis.
+I just try to avoid jet skis in heavy traffic areas for boats and other jet skiers.

 After my time on the water, it was time to fuel myself up, again my hunger called to me.
 For my big meal of the day, I headed to the Bear Bottom Resort.
 Here they offer a bit of everything for the family.
 It had a much more family feeling than Shady Gators.
 Both are nice but Shady just seemed more party focused to me.

-They serve nachos here that are the biggest I have ever seen.
-Normally when I place says that you want to order the half order because the full size it too big for most, I think they do not know me.
+They serve nachos here that is the biggest I have ever seen.
+Normally when I place to say that I want to order a half order because the full size is too big for most, I think they do not know me.